 Management is responsible for managing the risks that Coke Consolidated faces.
-The board of directors is responsible for overseeing management's approach to risk management.
-The involvement of the full board of directors in reviewing our strategic objectives and plans is a key part of the board's assessment of management's approach and tolerance to risk.
-While the board of directors has ultimate oversight responsibility for overseeing management's risk management process, various committees of the board assist it in fulfilling that responsibility.
+The Board is responsible for overseeing management's approach to risk management.
+The involvement of the full Board in reviewing the Company's strategic objectives and plans is a key part of the Board's assessment of management's approach and tolerance to risk.
+While the Board has ultimate oversight responsibility for overseeing management's risk management process, various committees of the Board assist it in fulfilling that responsibility.

-The Audit Committee assists the board in its oversight of risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements.
-The Finance Committee assists the board in its oversight of the management of material financial risks, including risks related to borrowing and hedging transactions.
-The Compensation Committee assists the board in its oversight of the evaluation and management of risks related to Coke Consolidated's compensation policies and practices.
+The Audit Committee assists the Board in its oversight of risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements.
+The Finance Committee assists the Board in its oversight of the management of material financial risks, including risks related to borrowing and hedging transactions.
+The Compensation Committee assists the Board in its oversight of the evaluation and management of risks related to Coke Consolidated's compensation policies and practices.

-The board of directors believes that this division of responsibilities is the most effective risk management approach and that our board leadership structure supports this approach.
-With his in-depth knowledge and understanding of Coke Consolidated's business gained from his over 30 years of employment with the Company and his position as the Controlling Stockholder and a member of the founding family of Coke Consolidated, Mr. Harrison is uniquely positioned to lead the board particularly as it focuses on identifying and managing the key strategic risks facing the Company.
+The Board believes that this division of responsibilities is the most effective risk management approach and that the Company's Board leadership structure supports this approach.
+With his in-depth knowledge and understanding of Coke Consolidated's business gained from his over 30 years of employment with the Company and his position as the Controlling Stockholder and a member of the founding family of Coke Consolidated, Mr. Harrison is uniquely positioned to lead the Board particularly as it focuses on identifying and managing the key strategic risks facing the Company.